elastic/kibana/docs/configuration.md

 #### `targetBranchChoices` **required**

 List of target branches the user can select interactively.
-The array can contain branch names as strings or objects that also contains the field `checked` which indicates whether the branch should be pre-selected.
-It is useful to pre-select branches you often backport to.

 CLI: `--target-branch-choice <branch>`